HIGH SCHOOL STUDENT CODE OF CONDUCT

 SICK STUDENTS DURING SCHOOL HOURS

 If a student falls ill during the day, a member of the office staff will contact the Parents/Guardians to collect the student.
 The student must be signed out at reception.
 Please note that by law, no staff member at Marist Brothers Linmeyer is permitted to administer any form of medication to a student who is not feeling well.
 Students who need asthma pumps, epi-pens or other allergy medication, must have these with them at all times.
 Students needing to take prescribed medication at school must report to reception with written authorisation from their Parents/Guardians.
-This written permission must indicate dosage and type of prescribed medication to be administered at school and students must hand their medication in to the receptionist for safe keeping.
+This written permission must indicate dosage and type of prescribed medication to be administered at school.
 Medication must not be left in lockers or school bags.

-Please keep the school informed of any change of physical address, telephone numbers, cell phone numbers and email address.
+Please keep the school informed of any change of physical address, telephone numbers, cell phone numbers and/or email addresses.
 We always require updated contact details in case of an EMERGENCY.

 COURTESY AND MANNERS

-- Students are required to greet any adult (staff, visitors or parents) whom they see at school.
+1. Students are required to greet any adult (staff, visitors or parents) whom they see at the school.

-- Students are not to swear, use foul or crude language on the school property, when either wearing uniform or when representing the school in any activity or on any outing.
+2. Students are not to swear, use foul or crude language on the school property, when either wearing uniform or when representing the school in any activity or on any excursion.

 SCHOOL UNIFORM, DRESS AND PRESENTATION